-Approximately 80 attorneys are based in Warsaw, including Polish legal advisors and advocates, as well as U.S.- and U.K.-qualified attorneys.
+Approximately 40 attorneys are based in Warsaw, including Polish legal advisors and advocates, as well as U.S. qualified attorneys.
 We often cooperate closely with Weil’s other offices worldwide to provide the highest quality of legal services in connection with cross-border transactions.

 Awards and Recognition

-Weil was ranked Band 1 in Capital Markets: Equity and Corporate/M&A in Poland by Chambers Global 2016
+- Ranked Band 1 in Capital Markets: Equity and Corporate/M&A in Poland by Chambers Global 2019

-Weil was ranked Band 1 in Capital Markets: Equity; Corporate/M&A; Private Equity; Restructuring/Insolvency in Poland by Chambers Europe 2015.
+- Ranked Band 1 in Capital Markets: Equity; Corporate/M&A and Private Equity in Poland by Chambers Europe 2019

 Pro Bono Initiatives and Community Service

-The Warsaw office of Weil provides extensive pro bono legal assistance to the community.
-We have been a key partner of the Strategic Litigation Program run by the Helsinki Foundation for Human Rights.
-We provided legal assistance in connection with the establishment of the Museum of the History of Polish Jews in Warsaw, and were honored by the Museum with a special award for our pro bono work.
+The Warsaw office of Weil provides extensive pro bono legal assistance to the community, for which we received the Pro Bono Law Firm of the Year award from Rzeczpospolita in 2017.
+We have been a key partner of the Strategic Litigation Program, run by the Helsinki Foundation for Human Rights.
+We provided legal assistance in connection with the establishment of the Museum of the History of Polish Jews in Warsaw, and were honored by the museum with a special award for our pro bono work.

-In the past year we have continued working on a number of other pro bono matters, including advising: the Auschwitz-Birkenau Foundation, which maintains the memorial and protects the remains of the concentration camp at Auschwitz; the Ashoka Foundation, which supports social entrepreneurs; the Sinfonia Varsovia Orchestra; and the Specialist People Foundation, dedicated to helping people with autism; the Bator Tabor Foundation, which runs rehabilitation camps for children; the Journalists Association aimed at improvement of journalism in Poland; the Beata Musica Foundation, which supports talented young Polish musicians; and numerous cases assigned to Weil by the Pro Bono Center, which coordinates pro bono matters between law firms and non-government organisations.
+In the past year, we continued working on a number of other pro bono matters, including: advising the Auschwitz-Birkenau Foundation, which maintains the memorial and protects the remains of the concentration camp at Auschwitz; the Have No Fear Foundation, the only organization in Poland that assists survivors of priest pedophilia; the Specialist People Foundation, dedicated to helping people with autism; students from the Warsaw University of Technology working on the “PW-Sat2” project, the second satellite designed by members of the Students’ Space Association to test out a new and innovative deorbit technology, launched into orbit at the end of 2018 onboard the SpaceX Falcon 9 rocket; the Bator Tabor Foundation, which runs rehabilitation camps for children; the Cancer Fighters Foundation, which organizes special events for children treated in oncological centeres; the Non-Iron Foundation, which promotes the idea of educating through sport; the Forum for Dialogue Foundation, dedicated to facilitating new connections between contemporary Poland and the Jewish people; and numerous cases assigned to Weil by the Pro Bono Center, which coordinates pro bono matters between law firms and non-governmental organizations.